 Who are one-person trading partners?

-They are businesses run by one person, usually referred to as a sole proprietor, one-person company, freelancer, self-employed, or one-person company.
+They are businesses run by one person, usually referred to as a sole proprietor, one-person company, freelancer, or self-employed.

 Only trading partners operating as a legal entity are eligible for the rating.
 EcoVadis provides ratings of a sustainability management system, which is a tool for organizations and not for individuals.
 As such, freelancers or self-employed natural persons without legal entities are not eligible.
-One-person business with a legal entity is eligible for the rating.
+One-person business with a legal entity is eligible for the rating, although it is not recommended (see the next section).

 EcoVadis offers ratings for a group of entities, a single entity, or a site of all sizes.